 - Name this version is also useful to view logical changes made in the document.

 Create Quality Content using History

-Viewing history makes it possible to create best quality content with a number of iterations.
-It is often experienced that the more content iterations you do, the content quality gets better and version history is of the help creating the best content.
+Viewing history makes it possible to create the best quality content with a number of iterations.
+It is often experienced that the more content iterations you do, the content quality gets better and version history is of the help in creating the best content.